jfnavin/maven-karma-webjars-example/README.md

 This type of setup might be encountered in a Java service + Web UI project for example, or in an enterprise environment where CI builds are standardised around a Java + Maven workflow.

+For more information check out [this blog post](http://jamesnavin.net/2014/05/25/maven-karma-webjars/) describing the example.

 ## Technologies / libraries used

 * Java 1.7+